confluentinc/ksql/design-proposals/klip-10-suppress.md

 This KLIP proposes to punt this discussion and choose the first option as it is backwards compatible with what exists today.

+## Design
+#### Adding syntax
+The first thing to do is add support for the keyword `EMIT FINAL` as described in the above discussion.
+As stated above, this KLIP goes on to use the first definition in determining whether a query is persistent push, or pull.
+We updated the grammar and the `AstBuilder` to incorporate this new syntax.

+#### Adding a suppress node
+Other Kafka streams operations such as filter or aggregate for example each have their own node in the logical plan, so the most natural thing to do was to also add a `SuppressNode` to the logical plan.
+We only build the `SuppressNode` if the result materialization was specified in the KSQL query as `EMIT FINAL`.
+A key use case of suppress is to only send the final aggregation result of each window, so the suppress node needs to be added at the end of the logical plan right before we build the output node, so that previous steps such as `aggregate` and `groupby` are executed first when we generate the physical plan.

+#### Adding the streams suppress operator
+After adding the suppress node to the logical plan, we can then build and execute the physical plan.
+This means we add the corresponding `suppress` method to `SchemaKTable`.
+This method requires creating a new `ExecutionStep` called `TableSuppress` and the corresponding builder `TableSuppressBuilder`.
+Inside `TableSuppressBuilder` is where we will actually call the Streams API's actual suppress operator.
+All of this is initiated by calling `visitTableSuppress` in `KSPlanBuilder`.

 ## Test plan

 - Add corresponding QTTs will cover this functionality